SteveWillowby/Graph_Utilities/README.md

-# Graph_Utilities
+# Python Graph Utilities
-A collection of algorithms and functions I personally find useful for working with graphs.
+## A collection of algorithms, classes, and functions I personally find useful for working with graphs.